 This study is being carried out for the Board by Water Survey of Canada, and is under the direction of the Committee on Hydrology.
 The study is of two parts, one is the development of procedures for the determination of natural flow for apportionment purposes, and the other is the development of procedures to meet streamflow forecasting requirements on interprovincial streams.

-When the Natural Flow and Streamflow Forecasting studies are completed, reports will be available for five major river border crossings, the South Saskatchewan and North Saskatchewan at the Alberta-Saskatchewan Boundary, the Saskatchewan, the Qu'Appelle, and the Churchill at the Saskatchewan-Manitoba Boundary.
+When the Natural Flow and Streamflow Forecasting studies are completed, reports and user manuals on natural flow computation methods and streamflow forecasting techniques will be available for five major river boundary crossings:

+North Saskatchewan River South Saskatchewan River Churchill River Saskatchewan River Qu'Appelle River

+Alberta-Saskatchewan Boundary Alberta-Saskatchewan Boundary Saskatchewan-Manitoba Boundary Saskatchewan-Manitoba Boundary Saskatchewan-Manitoba Boundary

 The study group started work in mid 1971.
-As a first step a thorough review of existing methods of natural flow determination was undertaken and several known streamflow forecasting methods and equations were tested.
+As a first step, a thorough review of existing methods of natural flow determination was undertaken and several known streamflow forecasting methods and equations were tested.
 All testing work was done on the South Saskatchewan River Basin in Alberta.
-The Natural Flow Study tested the Project Depletion Method, the Stream Depletion Method, and the River Flow Method of natural flow determination.
+The Natural Flow Study tested the Project Depletion Method, the Stream Depletion Method, and the Rim Flow Method of natural flow determination.
 The study group determined that the Project Depletion Method was the best suited of the three in the South Saskatchewan River Basin, because of the ease of application, and the resulting accuracy.
 It will not be necessary to repeat this detailed testing of all methods for the remaining basins under study.
 The Streamflow Forecasting Study component began by consulting with member agencies as to the types of forecasts being used and the types of forecasts required.